 Now that I’m a mother I’ve come to realize that being a mom means that you’re always tired.
 It seems as though from the moment of conception until your child moves out (I’m not sure I’m still going through the process) that you live in a perpetual fog of exhaustion.

-But still moms press on: wiping noses, caring for the sick, preparing meals, finding lost toys and things, making sure there’s enough clean clothes – and I continue to be amazed at the amount of dirty clothes that can be generated by even one child, I applaud you mothers who have multiple children –
+But still moms press on: wiping noses, caring for the sick, preparing meals, finding lost toys and things, making sure there are enough clean clothes – and I continue to be amazed at the number of dirty clothes that can be generated by even one child, I applaud you mothers who have multiple children–

 Moms push through exhaustion and ensure that homework is done and check to make sure bags are packed, clothes are ironed and ready for wear, rooms are cleaned and everyone has enough attention and love.